satyasuchak/wallpaper-repository/README.md

 - You can leave sources of wallpapers(artist handles, deviant art links etc.) in the README.

-- Since we have not sorted out the wallpapers it is recommended to clone this repository and browse through it using an image viewer.
+- It is recommended to clone this repository and browse through it using an image viewer.

 ### Credits